spectrocloud/librarium/content/docs/13-vertex/02-migrate-cluster-to-enterprise-mode.md

 # Migrate Cluster to Enterprise Mode

-When you installed Palette using steps in [Install Using Quick-Start Mode](/vertex/install-using-quick-start-mode), a single-node cluster was deployed.
+When you install Palette using steps in [Install Using Quick-Start Mode](/vertex/install-using-quick-start-mode), a single-node cluster is deployed as a self-hosted Palette instance in vCenter.
 Enterprise mode stands up two additional virtual appliance instances to provide High Availability (HA) for your production environment.

 Data from the installer VM is migrated to the newly created enterprise cluster.
 If any tenants were created prior to the enterprise cluster migration, which may be the case if the system was initially used in Quick-Start mode for a POC, those tenants are migrated to the enterprise cluster.